quemet/C295-1ERE-API/README.md

 # Installation
 ## Installation of Node and NPM :
-Go to this link -> [Node Web Site](https://nodejs.org/en/download/)
+* Go to this link -> [Node Web Site](https://nodejs.org/en/download/)
-Install the .msi 64-bit installer
+* Install the .msi 64-bit installer
-Follow the installation
+* Follow the installation
-Check the installation of Node and NPM
+* Check the installation of Node and NPM
+* Check the version of Node and NPM
 ```shell
 Node --version
 ```